BALLOON FLOWER SEEDS

 ASTRA SERIES Balloon Flower Seeds

-Large, interesting balloon-like buds burst open into long-lasting 3" wide, star-shaped flowers.
-The dwarf growing, 8-12" tall plants are exceptionally bushy and branching.
-Heavy-blooming plants flower in summer.
+Large, interesting balloon-like buds burst open into long-lasting, 3" wide, star-shaped flowers.
+The dwarf growing, 8-12" tall plants are exceptionally bushy and branching, blooming heavily in summer.

 ASTRA BLUE balloon flower